codewithharz/glotrade_ecom/docs/R2_AVATAR_UPLOAD.md

 ## Overview

-The AfriTrade Hub platform now includes a robust avatar upload system using Cloudflare R2 storage.
+The Glotrade International platform now includes a robust avatar upload system using Cloudflare R2 storage.
 This allows users to upload, manage, and display their profile pictures with high performance and reliability.

 ## Features